 This procedure is typically used to upgrade your NCU when a new release of firmware is available for your application.
 The name of the Application "All" Package file must end in .tar or .tar.gz.
-An Application "All" package file has both the application (software) and configuration settings file and is usually supplied for an application upgrade.
+An Application "All" package file has both the application (software) and configuration settings file and is supplied by contacting the Vertiv DC Power technical assistance center for an application upgrade that is specific to the model and serial number of the power system.